Beryllium26/Countries-Service/README.md

 go test ./...

-# start the http server
+start the http server
 ./

 Testing

+curl -sv --header "Accept: application/json" http://127.0.0.1:8083/api/v1/countries?target=source

+curl -sv --header "Accept: application/json" http://127.0.0.1:8083/api/v1/countries?target=destination

-Install gocheck ( http://gopkg.in/check.v1 ) as the internal testing library is relatively slim, and we could do with some of the nice fearures that gocheck provides: http://labix.org/gocheck
+Install gocheck ( http://gopkg.in/check.v1 ) as the internal testing library is relatively slim, and we could do with some of the nice features that gocheck provides: http://labix.org/gocheck